sack31337/invoke-aws-lambda/readme.md

 # Invoke AWS Lambda

-This action allows you to synchronously invoke a Lambda function and get the response (if desired).
+This action allows you to synchronously invoke a Lambda function and get the response (if desired)..

 ## Table of contents